26 March 2023

 Count Kiselvrode (The Lefthander)

-Protopope Avvakum (Boyarina Morozova in concert)
+Protopope Avvakum (Boyarina Morozova, concert performance)

 Manilov (Dead Souls)